+The following additional eligibility conditions apply: This topic requires the active involvement, as beneficiaries, of at least 2 First responders or disaster management authorities and 2 SMEs from at least 3 different EU Member States or Associated Countries.
+For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all the requested information, following the template provided in the submission IT tool.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL of 7-8 by the end of the project - see General Annex B. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-56 .
-Beneficiaries should provide financial support to third parties in the form of grants.
-The maximum amount to be granted to each third party is EUR 100 000 to support effective collaboration and/or coordination with relevant First Responders covering different disciplines and sectors of intervention, including testing and validation activities within the projects, and/or SMEs from EU Member States or Associated Countries.
-Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
-Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.
+Technology Readiness Level Activities are expected to achieve TRL of 7-8 by the end of the project - see General Annex B. Procedure The procedure is described in General Annex F. The following exceptions apply: To ensure a balanced portfolio, grants will be awarded to applications not only in order of ranking but at least also to one project that is the highest ranked within each of the options (Option a, Option b and Option c, Option d), provided that the applications attain all thresholds.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+77. Beneficiaries must provide financial support to third parties in the form of grants.
+The maximum amount to be granted to each third party is EUR 100 000 to support the expected outcomes of the topic and effective collaboration and/or coordination with relevant First Responders covering different disciplines and sectors of intervention, including testing and validation activities within the projects, and/or SMEs from EU Member States or Associated Countries.